 Northwest's primary focus is undergraduate education, which includes 42 hours of general education plus a major and minor.
 It offers 141 undergraduate majors, 44 master's programs, 3 specialist's degrees, and a cooperative doctorate in Educational Leadership.
 Programs in business, education, geography and agriculture graduate the largest number of students each year.
 Northwest also houses the Missouri Academy of Science, Mathematics and Computing, which is an on-campus, accelerated learning program for exceptional high school juniors and seniors.

 With more than 7,000 students enrolled, Northwest sits on a 370-acre campus containing 70 major buildings and support structures consisting of more than 2.3 million square feet of building and support space.
 The university is located in the northwest corner of Missouri in Maryville, a community of about 11,000 residents.
-We also operate educational centers in St. Joseph and Liberty, Mo.; a 448-acre laboratory farm two miles north of campus; and a 315-acre rural lakefront tract of land designed for student and community educational/recreational activities.
+We also operate educational centers in St. Joseph and Kansas City, Mo.; a 448-acre laboratory farm two miles north of campus; and a 315-acre rural lakefront tract of land designed for student and community educational/recreational activities.
 We continuously improve our facilities following a comprehensive master plan and have invested more than $200 million in renovations during the past 15 years to meet the changing needs of our students and stakeholders.
 A combination of historical and innovative facilities and operations allows Northwest to respect and honor our traditions while adjusting to a rapidly changing environment.

 Reducing the University's dependence on petroleum-based fuels (natural gas and heating oil) has been a goal for more than 25 years.
 Beginning in 1982, choice of fuels incrementally shifted to alternative materials - wood chips (1982), pelletized paper (1992) and animal waste blended with dry feedstocks (2001) - from sources found in Missouri and adjacent states.
 After 25 years of operation, approximately $12.5 million in savings has resulted from the use of alternative fuel sources as compared to purchasing natural gas and oil.
 These savings have been reallocated into the University's instructional programs and provided a portion of the funding needed to bring faculty, administrative, professional and support staff salaries to market-based levels.